2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 Vertical velocity
-    The vertical velocity for ``FLEXPART`` is not directly available from MARS.
-Therefore it has to be calculated.
-There are a couple of different options.
-The following parameters are responsible for the selection.
+    The vertical velocity for ``FLEXPART`` is not directly available from MARS and has to be calculated.
+    There are several options for this, and the following parameters are responsible for the selection.
 See :doc:`Documentation/vertco` for a detailed explanation.
-The ``ETADIFF``, ``OMEGA`` and ``OMEGADIFF`` versions are only recommended for debugging and testing reasons.
-Usually it is a decision between ``GAUSS`` and ``ETA``, where for ``GAUSS`` spectral fields of the horizontal wind fields and the divergence are to be retrieved and used with the continuity equation to calculate the vertical velocity.
-For ``ETA`` the latitude/longitude fields of horizontal wind fields and eta-coordinate are to be retrieved.
-It is recommended to use ``ETA`` where possible due to a reduced computation time.
+Using ``ETADIFF 1``, ``OMEGA 1`` and ``OMEGADIFF 1`` is recommended for debugging and testing only.
+  Usually, one has to decide between ``GAUSS 1`` and ``ETA 1``. ``GAUSS 1`` means that spectral fields of the horizontal wind fields and the divergence are retrieved and that the vertical velocity is calculate using the continuity equation. ``ETA 1`` means that horizontal wind fields etadot are retrieved on a regular lat-lon grid.
+It is recommended to use ``ETA 1`` where possible, as there is a substantial computational overhead for solving the continuity equation.

     .. code-block:: bash
-        :caption: Example setting for the vertical coordinate retrieval.
+        :caption: Example setting for the vertical coordinate retrieval (recommended if etadot fields are available).

         GAUSS 0
         ETA 1